First presidential transition of Donald Trump: Cabinet designees

 All positions, except chief of staff and vice president, require the advice and consent of the United States Senate prior to taking office.

 On November 30, Politico, which viewed Trump's chosen administration nominees as being more conservative as opposed to previous presidential administrations, described Trump as "well on his way to building a conservative dream team that has Republicans cheering and liberals in despair."
 On the other hand, The Wall Street Journal stated that "it's nearly impossible to identify a clear ideological bent in the incoming president's" cabinet nominations.

 The Washington Post noted that Trump's cabinet would be "the wealthiest administration in modern American history."
 The Post also noted that while some of Trump's appointments consisted of "his staunchest and most controversial allies" such as Bannon, Flynn and Sessions, other appointments appealed to the Republican establishment and had "the imprint of Mike Pence".

 Assessment of the transition

 The Trump transition has been assessed by some as having been a troubled transition, with many calling it "chaotic".
 The chaotic nature of the transition has been largely attributed to Trump's decision making, including his firing of Chris Christie and scrapping of the pre-election planning which Christie had undertaken for the transition, which meant that the transition had to start their planning from scratch.

 In 2020, Tom Wheeler wrote for the Brookings Institution that "the Trump presidential transition in 2016-17 proved that a transition delayed is a transition denied", arguing that the Trump transition's delay in placing transition teams at federal agencies was ultimately damaging to the Trump administration.

+In 2024, Max Stier said the transition set a 'low bar' for modern transitions, followed by the George H. W. Bush transition.